vishwaakash121/mvp_sale_site/README.md

 1. User
 2. Deal
 3. TransactionHistory
+Some of the basic assumption is taken such as deal title length, description and having some custom validation at model also, to avoid inconsistent data in database

-At Front End, HTML, CSS including bootstrap is used for having some interactive UI, you need to signup and login to go inside
+At Front End, HTML, CSS including bootstrap is used for having some interactive UI, given some of the basic front-end validation on deal form, you need to signup and login to go inside